pransh62390/Algorithms/README.md

 # Algorithms
 Solutions.java contains algorithm to find all prime numbers upto n.
-It is the fatest algorithm created by me.
+It is the fatest algorithm and I wrote this algo own my on.